Skip to content

 • spectator.Registry no longer has a Start() function.
 The Registry is now effectively stateless and there is nothing to start other than opening the output location.

 • spectator.Registry no longer has a Stop() function.
 Instead, use Close() to close the registry.
 Once the registry is closed, it can't be started again.
+This is intended for final clean up of sockets or file handles.

 • spectator.Config.IpcTimerRecord has been removed.
 Use a meter.Timer instead to record Ipc metrics.